Diamondère: History

-The business started in 1890 when the family began designing jewelry for dignitaries, royals and celebrities.
-In the 1970s, the company was exporting jewelry around the world.
 In February 2012, Diamondère was founded by Anish Godha who graduated from Stanford University, and Varun Godha who graduated from Cornell University.
 The cousins focused on custom fine jewelry by using Computer-aided design (CAD) and 3D printing.

 In 2015, Diamondère partnered with Sophie Tweed-Simmons, daughter of Gene Simmons, to create a fine jewelry collection.

 In April 2015, Diamondère supported the people affected by the Nepal earthquake by donating one day's worth of sales to the victims.

 Operations

 The e-commerce company creates custom jewelry.
 Customers work with design consultants to create a CAD 3D model based on a picture, drawing or an existing design.
 Once the image is approved, a wax mold is created with 3D printing.
 The mold goes through a foundry process to cast the jewelry design.
 The jewelry is then set with the specified gemstones ranging from high quality diamonds to colored stones such as sapphires, rubies, or emeralds.
 Customers can also change and choose the gemstones and metal directly from the Diamondère website.

-Diamondère is certified by the Gemological Institute of America and Solitaire Gemological Laboratories.
+Diamondère is certified Solitaire Gemological Laboratories.